yulesa/glaciers/README.md

 # Run the end-to-end example
 python e2e_example.py
 ```
-For other instalations, visit the [Installation](./docs/installation.md) guide.
+For other installations, you can visit the [Installation](./docs/installation.md) guide.
 ## Usage

-Glaciers divides the decoding process into two key steps:
+Glaciers divide the decoding process into two key steps:

-- In the first step, users generates a table containing ABI Items.
-Glaciers provides functions to aggregate multiple ABI files in a folder, a single ABI or even a manually inputed ABI.
+- In the first step, users generate a table containing ABI Items.
+Glaciers provide functions to aggregate multiple ABI files in a folder, a single ABI, or even a manually inputted ABI.
 The resulting table can be stored either as a Parquet file or as a DataFrame, which can then be used in the next step for matching.

     Available functions:
     - `update_abi_df(abi_df_path, abi_folder_path)`